BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ```

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-23-1.png" width="768" />
 Line plots such as this are really great to assess change over time.
-It is important to note that in the scatter plot earlier each point was an individual chick, but now we see each point in the mean weight of all chicks at each timepoint.
+It is important to note that in the scatter plot earlier each point was an individual chick, but now we see each point in the mean weight of all chicks at each time point.

-Also, looking at the plot above, what could you improve to let the viewer know more about the different axes and their variables?

 &nbsp;